 The skiing region at the Rettenbach Glacier and Tiefenbach Glacier is the largest skiable glacial area of Austria.

-Peculiarities: BIG3 platform, three mountains of 3,000 metres, the longest ski run with 15 km
+Characteristics: BIG3 platform, three mountains of 3,000 metres, the longest ski run with 15 km

 Skiing area: Sölden - Oetztal (glacial skiing area from October to May)